ewha-mmai/ewha-mmai.github.io/_pages/about.md

 </div>

-<b style="color: green">Multimodal AI Lab @ EWHA</b> focuses on developing robust and generalizable AI models that understand and generate information across multiple modalities—vision, language, and audio.
+<b style="color: green">Multimodal AI Lab @ EWHA (PI: Jiyoung Lee)</b> focuses on developing robust and generalizable AI models that understand and generate information across multiple modalities—vision, language, and audio.
 Our research spans multimodal generation, large audiovisual/vision-language models, video understanding, 3D perception, and cross-modal grounding.
 We build multimodal systems that learn with minimal supervision and perform reliably in diverse, real-world settings.
 We aim to push the boundaries of multimodal learning and create AGI that is creative, effective, and efficient.

-**Recruiting Undergraduate Interns/ Graduate Students**:
+**Recruiting Undergraduate Interns/ Graduate Students / Postdoctoral Researchers**:
-We are looking for undergraduate interns, and graduate students to research with!
+We are looking for undergraduate interns, graduate students, and postdoctoral researchers to research with!
 If you are interested in doing cool multimodal learning research, please send your CV and GPA to <a href="mailto:lee.jiyoung@ewha.ac.kr"><i class="fa-solid fa-envelope"></i></a>.

 &nbsp;